allalala/datacenters/pages/policy.md

 -   Providing a forum for participating and interested agencies to discuss cloud and data center implementation and optimization.

+## Cloud Investment

+Cloud environments are scalable and allow agencies to provision resources as required, on-demand.13 Consistent with the Cloud First policy, agencies shall use cloud infrastructure where possible when planning new mission or support applications or consolidating existing applications.
+Agencies should take into consideration cost, security requirements, and application needs when evaluating cloud environments.
+As required by FITARA, agencies utilizing cloud services shall do so in a manner that is consistent with requirements of the Federal Risk and Authorization Management Program (FedRAMP) and National Institute of Standards and Technology (NIST) guidance.

 ## Optimization of Data Centers

 Over the past two years, the Office of Management and Budget has